VishnuVardhanAI/VishnuVardhanAI/README.md

-### Hello 👋
+# Hi, I'm Vishnu 👋

-I'm Vishnu Vardhan, a software developer with 2 years of experience building backend systems using Golang.
+I'm a software engineer specializing in backend development with Go.
-I've also built AI/ML projects that showcase my strong foundation in classical ML as well as an intermediate knowledge of DL techniques.
-In addition to model development, I have strong data analysis skills, enabling me to uncover insights and drive data-driven decision-making.
+I have hands-on experience designing and building microservices, distributed backends, gRPC services, event-driven systems, and scalable storage workflows.

+I also have a background in ML/analytics which helps me build data-aware systems and reason about performance, efficiency, and user behavior.

+I’m passionate about writing clean, reliable, and maintainable backend code — and I’m always exploring new ways to push Go and cloud-native systems further.

-- 📫 How to reach me: ai.vishnuvardhan97@gmail.com | +1 (716) 994-8111
+📧 ai.vishnuvardhan97@gmail.com • 📞 +1 (716) 994-8111